 Get a Quote: World Nomads Adventure Policies

 World Nomads have been around for a long time.
-In fact, I used to use their annual policies when I first started traveling full-time for work, before I switched to the more affordable SafetyWing insurance (4,500 m altitude cap or 6,000 with their "Adventure Sports" addon)– combined with a Garmin SAR HR for expeditions.
+In fact, I used to use their annual policies when I first started traveling full-time for work, before I switched to the more affordable SafetyWing insurance (4,500 m altitude cap or 6,000 with their "Adventure Sports" addon)– combined with the Global Rescue annual membership for expeditions.

 Disclaimer: I receive a fee when you get a quote from World Nomads using my links.
 I do not represent World Nomads.
 This is not a recommendation to buy travel insurance.